Reginald Punnett: Life and work

 Reginald Punnett was born in 1875 in the town of Tonbridge in Kent, England.
-While recovering from a childhood bout of appendicitis, Punnett became acquainted with Jardine's Naturalist's Library and developed an interest in natural history.
+While recovering from a childhood bout of appendicitis, Punnett became acquainted with Jardine's The Naturalist's Library and developed an interest in natural history.
 Punnett was educated at Clifton College.

 Attending Gonville and Caius College, Cambridge, Punnett earned a bachelor's degree in zoology in 1898 and a master's degree in 1901.
-Between these degrees he worked as a demonstrator and part-time lecturer at the University of St. Andrews' Natural History Department.
-In October 1901, Punnett was back at Cambridge when he was elected to a Fellowship at Gonville and Caius College, working in zoology, primarily the study of worms, specifically nemerteans.
-It was during this time that he and William Bateson began a research collaboration, which lasted several years.
+Between these degrees he worked as a demonstrator and part-time lecturer at the University of St Andrews Natural History Department.
+In October 1901, Punnett was elected to a Fellowship at Gonville and Caius College, working in zoology, primarily the study of worms, specifically nemerteans.
+During this time he and William Bateson began a research collaboration, which lasted several years.

 When Punnett was an undergraduate, Gregor Mendel's work on inheritance was largely unknown and unappreciated by scientists.
 However, in 1900, Mendel's work was rediscovered by Carl Correns, Erich Tschermak von Seysenegg and Hugo de Vries.
 William Bateson became a proponent of Mendelian genetics and had Mendel's work translated into English.
-It was with Bateson that Reginald Punnett helped establish the new science of genetics at Cambridge.
+It was with Bateson that Punnett helped establish the new science of genetics at Cambridge.
 He, Bateson and Saunders co-discovered genetic linkage through experiments with chickens and sweet peas.